47degrees/github4s/docs/src/main/tut/git_data.md

 You can update a reference using `updateReference`, it takes as arguments:

-- the repository coordinates (`owner` and `name` of the repository)
+- the repository coordinates (`owner` and `name` of the repository).
-- `ref`: ref formatted as heads/branch
+- `ref`: ref formatted as heads/branch.
-- `sha`: the SHA1 value to set this reference to
+- `sha`: the SHA1 value to set this reference.
 - `force`: Indicates whether to force the update or to make sure the update is a fast-forward update.
 Leaving this out or setting it to `false` will make sure you're not overwriting work.
-Default: `false`
+Default: `false`.

 ```scala
 val updateReference = Github(accessToken)